|

 The Bookalyser analyses a text for inconsistencies, errors and poor style: 70 different tests across 17 report areas in about 20 seconds, for up to 200,000 words at once.
 It works on fiction and non-fiction, and for British and American English.

-9. Run Word’s onboard Check Document tool
+Run Word’s onboard Editor

 Microsoft Word has an onboard document-checking tool that flags up potential spelling and grammar problems.
 It's not foolproof (no software is) but it's a second pair of digital eyes that's available at a click.